kyma-project/istio/docs/user/00-20-istio-proxy-as-native-sidecar.md

  1.22 | 1.27 | Native sidecars, unless you set **compatibilityMode** in the Istio CR to `true` One of the next versions after 1.22 with updated Istio | 1.28 | Native sidecars

-## Using Regular Istio Proxy Containers for a Particular Workload
+## Configuring Regular Istio Proxy Containers for a Particular Workload

 You can explicitly configure a specific workload to run `istio-proxy` as a regular  container.
 To inject `istio-proxy` as a regular container, set the `sidecar.istio.io/nativeSidecar` annotation to `"false"` on a given Pod or in the Pod template.
 If you do not set the annotation, native sidecars are used.